EricStoynov/basicPHP/README.md

 > [!CAUTION]
-> DO NOT USE THIS IN PRODUCTION!
+> DO NOT USE THIS IN PRODUCTION (OR WITH YOUR REAL CREDENTIALS)!
 The risks of storing and communicating credentials in plain-text are catastrophic.

 # WHAT IS THIS?
 Often times I am stuck making a site with PHP and a log-in system.